 CCFE research and education go hand-in-hand

-The collaborative research spirit in the center is closely aligned with the unique coursework and outreach opportunities provided by the Colloids, Polymers and Surfaces Program.
-Focused lecture and laboratory courses complement graduate students’ in-depth research expertise as they prepare to enter academia or a wide variety of industries.
+Focused lecture and laboratory courses, along with a collaborative research spirit, complement graduate students’ in-depth research expertise as they prepare to enter academia or a wide variety of industries.

 CCFE students advance diverse industries